juergenweb/FieldtypeOpeningHours/README.md

 You can select how many times are allowed on each day (minimum 1, maximum 10, default 2).
 In most cases you will need two times on each day: morning and afternoon.<br />
 You can also set the output formatting of the time string (default is %R which is equal to an output like 08:00) on the frontend.
 The format of the time can be set in date() and strftime() format.
+You can alter the text of the tableheader of the times column.
+If you are showing opening hours you will set the table header as "Opening hours".
+If you want to enter times for courses you would probably add a table header like "Times of courses" or something like that.
+You can alter the heading of the times column in the backend to fit your requirements (supports multilanguage value).

 ### To do